Honda Element Insurance Rates

 Wyoming | $888 | -$110 | -11.0% |

-Using high physical damage deductibles could cut rates by as much as $240 every year, while buying higher liability limits will increase rates.
-Changing from a 50/100 bodily injury protection limit to a 250/500 limit will raise rates by up to $426 more per year.
+Choosing high deductibles could save up to $240 annually, while buying higher liability limits will increase rates.
+Moving from a 50/100 limit to a 250/500 limit will cost as much as $426 extra every 12 months.
 View Rates by Deductible or Liability Limit

 Insurance Rates by Trim Level and Model Year